srenner/AutoCAN_Meguinauge/README.md

 * 1 pushbutton

 ## User Interface
 Engine parameters will be displayed on a 16x2 LCD display.
 Each engine parameter will be shown with a short code and a number.
 For example, "CLT 203.5" means the coolant temperature is 203.5 degrees.
 The short codes will be familiar to MegaSquirt users.
-When 2 or 4 gauges are shown on the display, a bar graph will also be shown for each engine parameter.
+A bar graph will also be shown for each engine parameter.

 The pushbutton will be used to cycle through the different gauge displays and modes.